Federal Judge Dismisses Plaintiff’s Medical Malpractice Case for Lack of Jurisdiction

 The state and federal court systems are separate from each other.
 Generally speaking, most personal injury and medical malpractice claims can all be brought in the state where the injury occurred.
 Additionally, the cause of action may also be able to be brought where either the plaintiff or the defendant lives.
 However, these general rules are subject to major exceptions.

 Federal cases, however, must generally meet different requirements.
 One way to get a case into federal court is to file the lawsuit under a federal law, as the plaintiff in this case attempted to do.
 However, doing so runs the risk that the case will get dismissed.
-To learn more about how to chose a forum for a medical malpractice case, contact a dedicated Maryland personal injury attorney to discuss your case.
+To learn more about how to choose a forum for a medical malpractice case, contact a dedicated Maryland personal injury attorney to discuss your case.

 Have You Been Injured by an Instance of Medical Malpractice?

 If you or a loved one has recently been involved in a serious medical malpractice incident, you may be entitled to monetary compensation for all that you have been put through.
 However, as you can see from the case above, there are myriad procedural rules that must be strictly adhered to, or a case runs the risk of being dismissed.
-To learn more, call (410) 567-0800 to set up a free consultation with a dedicated Maryland medical malpractice attorney at the law firm of Wais, Vogelstein, Forman & Offutt.
+To learn more, call (410) 567-0800 to set up a free consultation with a dedicated Maryland medical malpractice attorney at the law firm of Wais, Vogelstein, Forman, Koch & Norman.